 |

-of Nevada Regent Nancy Price, left, and Rosalind Clarke talk at
+University of Nevada Regent Nancy Price, left, and Rosalind Clarke

-Washoe Med.
-Mrs. Price was on Air National Guard duty at Naval Air
+talk at Washoe Med.
+Mrs. Price was on Air National Guard duty at

-Station Lemoore in California on March 24 when her husband suffered
+Naval Air Station Lemoore in California on March 24 when her husband

-a heart attack at Reno-Tahoe International Airport.
-One of the airport
+suffered a heart attack at Reno-Tahoe International Airport.
+One

-firefighters who responded to the distress call was a former air
+of the airport firefighters who responded to the distress call was

-guard member and personally knew the Prices.
-His knowledge of military
+a former air guard member and personally knew the Prices.
+His knowledge

-communications enabled him to quickly notify Mrs. Price, who immediately
+of military communications enabled him to quickly notify Mrs. Price,

-Nevada's first congressional district.
-The seat is being vacated
+GOP nomination in Nevada's first congressional district.
+The seat

 "I